sidney-eliot/3d-artists-handbook/README.md

 # Hi
--> Everything is in the wiki tab.
+-> Head on over to the Wiki tab or click here

 (The config folder contains things like my workspace, keymaps and so on)